smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 In this option, there is no need to identify the module, as there is still only one module per module type.
 Instead of having one parameter per module and multiple modules, it has multiple parameters in one big module.
 Additional parameters are added for the new control items.

 This option may work for a few parameters.
 For example, temperature only.
-However, there may be separate controls for airflow mode and fan speed in each climate control zones.
+However, there may be separate controls for airflow mode and fan speed in each climate control zone.
 In seat control, each seat has its own complete set of parameters.
 It is not scalable for many parameters.

 #### Option 2: OEM assigned ID

 In this option, instead of saying a module is located in a grid, an OEM assigns an ID to each module.
-The ID may be a UUID that does not have any meaning that can be understand by a user or an app.
-The ID may be a meaningful ID for the module, for example, a seat number assigned by the OEM or anything meaningful that can allow a normal user/driver/passenger associate the ID to the module with just common sense.
+The ID may be a UUID that does not have any meaning that can be understood by a user or an app.
+The ID may be a meaningful ID for the module, for example, a seat number assigned by the OEM or anything meaningful that can allow a normal user/driver/passenger to associate the ID to the module with just common sense.

 OEM module ID + module type together identify the module and potentially UUID alone identifies the module.
-Once implemented, no additional SDL work when new modules are added for existing module type.
+Once implemented, there would be no additional SDL work when new modules are added for an existing module type.

 Each OEM may have its own way to assign IDs.
 It may cause confusions to app developers.
 It is hard to develop an SDL enabled app across OEMs.